 The University’s £7m investment in a new life sciences building illustrates the commitment to learning and innovation.
 Opened in 2009, student, academics and researchers all benefit from the thriving collaborative environment and cutting edge facilities that it provides.

-Working in in collaboration with different disciplines and with other universities, private industry and the public sector, we see science as a means to achieve real-life benefits.
+Working in collaboration with different disciplines and with other universities, private industry and the public sector, we see science as a means to achieve real-life benefits.

 Browser does not support script.